PROBIC/mSWEEP/README.md

 - [LibTorch](https://pytorch.org/get-started/locally/)

 Notes on downloading LibTorch:
-- If intended for use on the CSC or UH HPC clusters make sure to download the (Pre-cxx11 ABI) version for compatability with older glibc versions
+- If intended for use on the CSC or UH HPC clusters make sure to download the (Pre-cxx11 ABI) version for compatability with older glibc versions.
 - If needing an older version of LibTorch due to not having the latest versions of ROCm (like on LUMI), these can be downloaded by changing the versions in the link.
   - For example: https://download.pytorch.org/libtorch/rocm6.0/libtorch-shared-with-deps-2.3.1%2Brocm6.0.zip to https://download.pytorch.org/libtorch/rocm5.2/libtorch-shared-with-deps-1.13.1%2Brocm5.2.zip